Public accommodations in the United States

 In United States law, public accommodations are generally defined as facilities, whether publicly or privately owned, that are used by the public at large.
 Examples include retail stores, rental establishments, and service establishments as well as educational institutions, recreational facilities, and service centers.

-Under U.S. federal law, public accommodations must be accessible to the disabled and may not discriminate on the basis of "race, color, religion, or national origin."
+Under U.S. federal law, public accommodations must be accessible to disabled people and may not discriminate on the basis of "race, color, religion, or national origin".
 Private clubs were specifically exempted under federal law as well as religious organizations.
 The definition of public accommodation within the Title II of the Civil Rights Act of 1964 is limited to "any inn, hotel, motel, or other establishment which provides lodging to transient guests" and so is inapplicable to churches, mosques, synagogues, et al. Section 12187 of the ADA also exempts religious organizations from public accommodation laws, but religious organizations are encouraged to comply.

 Most U.S. states have various laws (non-uniform) that provide for nondiscrimination in public accommodations, and some may be broader than federal law.